ggkarabas/CS403-Project3/FinalProjectDescription.md

 DumPy is a programming language inspired by Python, designed to enforce best practices and simplify the process of writing clear, well-documented code.
 DumPy combines elements of Python's readability with additional constraints that encourage structured programming.
 The goal is to offer developers a language that is flexible but disciplined, making it easier to maintain code over time.

 This guide will cover DumPy's syntax, key features, and grammar, providing insight into its underlying design philosophy and practical examples of how to use it.
+The goal is not only to provide a language overview but also to help developers understand the motivations behind the design choices made for DumPy.

+## Purpose and Design

+The idea behind DumPy is to create a programming language that is simple yet robust enough to handle a wide range of tasks, all while enforcing good practices.
+Drawing inspiration from Python, DumPy emphasizes readability, maintainability, and consistent formatting.
+By blending Python-like syntax with a more rigid structure, DumPy aims to strike a balance between ease of use and disciplined programming, making it especially suitable for learners and developers who prefer clean, maintainable code.

+The primary objective is to simplify development without sacrificing the power and flexibility of a language like Python.
+DumPy enforces certain coding standards, such as explicit type annotations and consistent indentation, that help make the code base readable and easier to maintain over time.
+By adhering to these standards, developers can avoid common pitfalls and write code that is not only functional but also easy to understand.

 ## Getting Started: Writing Your First DumPy Program